 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.

 - If you miss a dose of artificial tear ointment, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use artificial tear ointment.

 - Artificial tear ointment may cause blurred vision.
 Use artificial tear ointment with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using artificial tear ointment while you are pregnant.
-It is not known if artificial tear ointment is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use artificial tear ointment, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of artificial tear ointment:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: